Adam Carrington: Season 3

-Still using the name Michael Torrance, Adam travels to Denver in "The Roof", and checks into the La Miranda Hotel.
+Still using the name Michael Torrance, Adam travels to Denver in "The Roof", and checks into the La Mirada Hotel.
 He meets a beautiful woman in "The Wedding", and while they flirt with each other and share a kiss, she playfully refuses to tell him her name.
 Adam first goes to meet Blake, who assumes that he is a con artist who saw the TV broadcast.
 Stunned by Blake's abrupt rejection, Adam leaves without showing him the baby rattle.
 In "The Will", Adam meets Alexis.
 She immediately accepts him as her lost child, and they have an emotional reunion.
 When Alexis introduces Adam to his sister Fallon, they are shocked—she is the woman from the hotel.
 Adam is not bothered by their close-call with incest, but notices that it troubles Fallon.
 Alexis and Adam also visit a doubtful Blake, who gradually accepts the idea that Adam could be his son.
 Alexis offers Adam, a lawyer, a job at ColbyCo.
 Adam is jealous when she also recruits Fallon's husband Jeff Colby, so Adam has Jeff's office painted with toxic paint.
 Gradually, Jeff's behavior becomes increasingly erratic.
 In "Madness", Alexis sends Jeff away on a vacation.
 Realizing that Jeff will "recover" when he's not breathing toxic fumes every day, Adam confesses to Alexis.
 She orders Adam to have the paint removed.
 He warns his mother that if she betrays him, he will implicate her in the scheme, since Alexis used Jeff's poor health to trick him into signing over his son's shares in Denver-Carrington to her.
 Blake and his wife Krystle are suspicious of Alexis when they learn from Jeff's doctors that there is poison in his bloodstream.
 Fallon, however, suspects Adam, and vows to learn the truth.
 She notes that Adam is distressed that his family doctor from Billings is in Denver for a conference.
 Fallon questions Dr. Edwards, who reveals that Adam once won a court case that involved poisoning by toxic paint fumes.